What Does Lighting System Mean?

 In gardening, the lighting system refers to an artificial light source which is designed to replicate plant growth and development.
 Lighting systems are normally designed to produce a light which is suited to the process of photosynthesis.
-Grow lights can be used for a variety of plants, including salad greens, herbs, vegetable crops, orchids, houseplants and even some types of fruits.
+Grow lights can be used for a variety of plants, including cannabis, greens, herbs, vegetable crops, orchids, houseplants and even some types of fruits.

 Without a proper lighting system, indoor plants may not grow properly.
 The lighting system triggers the process of photosynthesis, whereby the plant converts light energy into carbohydrates that will help the plant flourish and flower.
 Additionally, the plant captures light energy from the lighting system to produce high-energy electrons.